This is the second part of the Review of the Makro Racer 2.

 At a heavy littered place, the detector is not very convenient to study, so I decided to take Racer to a “real” trip.

 Learning The Racer 2

-How much do you have to read the menu to adjust the Macro Racer 2 for detecting?
+How much do you have to read the menu to adjust the Makro Racer 2 metal detector for detecting?
 Believe it or not – less than a minute.
 To do this, it is simply enough to read it one time.
 Although the metal detector is of a professional level, it does not require a deep knowledge in metal detection, like the detector from Deus.

 1. Turn on and turn the potentiometer to a comfortable loudness level of the speaker.
 For me it is about 50% as the rain cover slightly reduces the force of sound.

 2. We need a clean area from metal for ground balancing, by rocking upwards with the search coil we balance the device, after pressing the trigger away from ourselves, like on the Fisher F75.

 3. Use the left / right buttons to select the desired search mode.

 4. By pressing the “down” button once, we get to the GAIN sensitivity control.
 We press “to the right” and set the necessary (stable) value.

 5. You can click “down” again and adjust the discriminator in ID FILTER.
 But, the default value is already enough to ignore the small trash.

 That’s all you need to get started with Racer 2.
 As you can see, everything in this metal detector is designed to simplify the setup process as much as possible.
 No complicated menu and submenu for you – it’s all very simple!